jhoogstraat/tao-runner/README.md

 # Converting a Dataset
 Use `convert_dataset.sh` to convert between different data formats.
 TAO mostly uses the KITTI format for object detection.
-After that, you can use 'python scripts/run.py convert -h' to see how to convert a KITTI dataset to TFRecords.
+After that, you can use 'python -m tao-runner convert -h' to see how to convert a KITTI dataset to TFRecords.

 # Running a Training
 I recommend using the [samples](https://api.ngc.nvidia.com/v2/resources/nvidia/tao/cv_samples/versions/v1.3.0/zip) from NVIDIA as a starting point.
-See `python scripts/run.py train -h` for the required arguments.
+See `python -m tao-runner train -h` for the required arguments.
 You always provide the project (-p), the task you want to carry out (convert, train or export) and the experiments for which the tasks are executed.

 Examples:
-- `python scripts/run.py -p example_01 convert experiment_01`
+- `python -m tao-runner -p example_01 convert experiment_01`
-- `python scripts/run.py -p example_01 train experiment_01 experiment_02`
+- `python -m tao-runner -p example_01 train experiment_01 experiment_02`

 # experiments.yml
 This file defines all your different experiments inside of a project.